FarronF/limerick-council-meetings/meetings/2018/06/11-Meeting of the Economic Development, Enterprise and Planning SPC/Minutes - Meeting of the Economic Development, Enterprise and Planning SPC - 9th April 2018.md

 Committee members highlighted the lack of growth in rural areas and the need for

 schools and more housing in rural areas.
+It was stated that future development
+---
-It was stated that future development--- should address this in order to grow rural areas in a way that encourages people to
+should address this in order to grow rural areas in a way that encourages people to

 live there, as young people are currently forced to leave rural towns and go to cities.